 Nope.
 Jay biked around southern Morocco for a month and from Pittsburgh, PA to Washington, DC in the eastern United States.
 We both biked around Iceland for a month.
 And back at home, we've been pretty avid bike commuters for four or five years.
 That said, this is by far our longest one.

 How far are we biking each day?

 Not very far.
 In Africa we pedaled about sixty kilometers on the days we were biking, but just forty if you average in the days we took off.
 We haven't totaled up our pace in Europe yet, but it was even less than that.
 We go slow and tend to stop whenever we're tired or find a nice place to camp.

 Did we train for this?

-Physically, no. We both bike plenty at home and are starting our trip in a country (South Africa) that's by no means flat but not inordinately mountainous, either.
-Bike touring isn't a race, and because we don't have a return date, we can simply take breaks (a few hours, a few days, or a few weeks) whenever we get tired or sore.
-Most of the shock is mental, going from one way of life with a lot of things to a much simpler way of life with much fewer things, plus a little more discomfort (rain, wind, cold, hunger) on occasion.
-Having been on a few bike tours in the past, we have a hint of what to expect.
+Physically, no. We both biked plenty at home and started our trip in a country (South Africa) that's by no means flat but not inordinately mountainous, either.
+Bike touring isn't a race, and because we don't have a return date, we simply take breaks (a few hours, a few days, or a few weeks) whenever we get tired or sore.

 How much are we spending?